The latest news from the Casino world!

 Exclusive interview: magali clavie (gc)

-Exclusive Interview: Magali Clavie (GC) looks ahead to recent changes in the law
+Exclusive Interview: Magali Clavie (GC) discusses recent law changes

 In an exclusive interview with Gambling Club, Magali Clavie, president of the Gaming Commission, discusses the recent changes in Belgian gambling legislation and what this means for both players and providers.
 From the ban on bonuses to the fight against illegal gambling sites, Clavie provides insight into the challenges and opportunities within the gambling sector in Belgium.